“Some slip right on in, some you have to force, but either way it is just a sticky mess”

 The Book Of Glue In Bolts

 Glue in bolts are a great option for most placements but installation is trickier.
 They are stronger, last longer and are more convenient to use (not install) since many don’t require hangers.
-It is thought that the adhesive can help seal the bolt preventing corrosion inside the hole.
-However, the holes have to be really clean, the glue has to mix correctly AND fill up the entire hole… all without getting glue on your favorite shirt.
-Also, the bolt isn’t adjustable later so it better be right the first time.
+It is thought that the adhesive can help seal the bolt preventing corrosion inside the hole but if you just use 316l stainless (or titanium near the ocean) then that isn't very valid.
 Longevity and minimal maintenance requirements makes them a great option, especially in soft or layered rock, so let’s go over what you need to know so you can do it like a pro.

-Also called staple bolts, these are almost never used in highlining and rarely used in climbing, as they require two holes and have twice the impact.
-And consider that the 2 legs rarely share the load so you don’t necessarily get 2x the strength.
+Also called staple bolts, these are almost never used in highlining and rarely used in climbing, as they require two holes, creating twice the impact, using twice the glue.
+And consider that the 2 legs rarely share the load so you don’t get 2x the strength.
 If one leg goes, so do you.
 AND… when holes are drilled that close together, it could weaken the rock.
 It also requires more effort to line up the two holes.
-The benefit to these is that they can test stronger when being pulled straight out than the P shape bolts.
-These have the potential for one side to open the gate on carabiner if things are pulled around, probably the main reason these are not used on climbing crags, but rather via ferratas where the hardware is fixed.
-Please don’t buy any ol’ U shape bolt from the hardware store!
-If you must use them, please use Titan’s or (another climbing specific bolt) because they are very corrosion resistant and rated for 15kn with an MBS rating of 30kn but commonly break above 50kn.

 Solid leg glue in bolts